ShubhamSood1406/Web-Dev/Weather Info Web App/README.md

-Heroku hosted link to this web-app https://salty-dusk-00780.herokuapp.com/
+<b>Heroku hosted link to this web-app</b> https://salty-dusk-00780.herokuapp.com/

 <b>Snapshot of the web-app </b>